-A careful study of all the acts and words of the Passover rite reveals a certain difficulty in recognizing the truth that each subsequent part of the Passover represents the next stage of the Exodus from Egypt, described in the subsequent pericopes of 1-18.
+A careful study of all the acts and words of the Passover rite reveals a certain difficulty in recognizing the truth that each consecutive part of the Passover represents the next stage of the Exodus from Egypt, described in the consecutive pericopes of 1-18.

-First, it should be noted that the Passover has four parts, and Ex 1-18 six parts.
-This difficulty is solved in two ways:
+First, one should note that Passover has four parts, and Ex 1-18 has six parts.
+This difficulty one solves in two ways:

 The first difficulty was solved.
-However, now it is necessary to note a very important problem, related to the 1st part of Passover as a covenant ceremony.
-The purpose of the first part is to present the contractors, including the graces of the stronger of them to the weaker one, given to him until the day of the covenant making.
+However, it is now necessary to note a significant problem related to Passover’s first part as a covenant ceremony.
+The purpose of the first part is to present contractors, including graces of the stronger contractor to the weaker one, given to him until the day of covenant-making.
 This goal is precisely achieved in the first consolidated part of the Book of Exodus (1:1-11:10): it describes only the events from before the Passover feast .
-This goal, on the other hand, seems to be not precisely achieved in the first part of the Passover, because this part lists not only those interventions of God for Israel, which were described in 1:1-11:10, but also those which took place during and after the feast – there are listed all the Lord’s graces until the time the temple in Zion was erected by King Solomon!
+This goal, on the other hand, seems to be not precisely achieved in the first part of Passover because the first part lists not only those interventions of God for Israel, which 1:1-11:10 describes, but also those which took place during and after the feast – the first part of Passover lists all the Lord’s graces until the time when King Solomon erected the temple at Zion!

-Does this observation prove that the whole history of Israel up to the time of Solomon is already presented in the Passover rite in the first part?
-(The rite so understood would have the logic of a stage performance, in which, however, after the first part there would be a move back in history to the time of the Passover feast in Egypt that is made present by the second part of the Passover rite).
+Does this observation prove that Israel’s whole history up to Solomon’s time is already presented in the Passover rite in the first part?
+(The rite so understood would have the logic of a theatrical performance, in which, however, after the first part there would be a move back in history to the time of the Passover feast in Egypt that is made present by the second part of the Passover rite).

 This difficulty should be solved as follows:

-The listing of all the Lord’s favors until the time of the temple’s construction testifies to the fact that the author of the Paschal rite, recorded in “The Passover Haggadah”, lived in the temple times and knew the logic of Passover not as a ceremony to make a covenant, but to renew it .
-Therefore, in the first part he presents God as a sovereign, whose all merits were to be specified up to the day of the renewal of the covenant.
-In this way, in the first part of the Passover, the time before the day of feasting in Egypt is made present, though the liturgical way (i.e. liturgical sign) of making it present is as follows: to tell about all the favors of the Lord until the day of renewal of the covenant in the times of King Solomon’s temple.
+The listing of all the Lord’s favors until the time of the temple’s construction testifies to the fact that the author of the Paschal rite recorded in “The Passover Haggadah” lived in the temple times and knew that the Passover has the logic of the ceremony of the renewal of the covenant, not making it .
+Therefore, he presents in the first part of “Haggadah” God as the sovereign whose all the merits did up to the covenant renewal day were to be specified.
+In this way, in the first part of the Passover, the time before the day of feasting in Egypt is made present, though the liturgical way (i.e., liturgical sign) of making it present is as follows: one tells about all the favors of the Lord until the day of renewal of the covenant in the times of King Solomon’s temple.

-It is only by distinguishing the sign from what it represents that we can see that the subsequent four groups of historical events that make up the whole work of Israel’s liberation from Egypt are made present successively in the paschal rite, because they are the sequential four elements of the ceremony of renewing the covenant.
+It is only by distinguishing the sign from what it represents that we can see that the consecutive four groups of historical events that make up the whole work of Israel’s liberation from Egypt are made present successively in the paschal rite because they are the sequential four elements of the ceremony of renewing the covenant.

 The Passover rite has four main parts, in which 14 successive points are arranged: 5 points in the first and the second part, and 2 points in the third and fourth parts .

-The fourteen points of the rite are to remind us of the date of departure from Egypt: On the 14th day of the month Abib (the month of ear-forming, or of growing green) the Israelites were to prepare the Passover (cf. Ex 12:6) to begin the feast in honor of the Lord after the sunset, i.e. when the 15th day began, according to the Jewish calculation.
+The fourteen points of the rite are to remind us of the date of departure from Egypt: On the 14th day of the month Abib (the month of ear-forming, or growing green), the Israelites were to prepare the Passover (cf. Ex 12:6) to begin the feast in honor of the Lord after the sunset, i.e., when the 15th day began, according to the Jewish calculation.

-Four parts of Pesach will now be discussed in detail.
-Each subsequent part takes the Passover participants to the next stage of departure from Egypt, and at the same time to the next part of the ancient covenant ceremony – the covenant that God made with Israel when He realized his plan to lead the People out of Egypt in four successive stages.
+One will discuss now four parts of the Passover rite in detail.
+Each consecutive part takes the Passover participants to the next stage of departure from Egypt and, at the same time, to the next part of the ancient covenant-making ceremony – the covenant that God made with Israel when He realized his plan to lead the People out of Egypt in four successive stages.